 As you can tell it was a super inspiring day with so many takeaways and learnings that I’m sure I’ll continue to explore.
 Huge gratitude to Julie and the Beautiful You Team (pictured on the right) for such an incredible day.

-If you’re interested in training to become a coach yourself with this amazing academy you can read more about my experience here, including why I chose to train with them, what I got out of the course (including the stuff I wasn’t expecting), what I absolutely loved about the course, and so much more (including a special offer for future life coaches ?).
+If you’re interested in training to become a coach yourself with this amazing academy I’ve written a huge 3000+ words on my experience, including why I chose this course what I got out of my training (including the stuff I wasn’t expecting), what I’ve done since graduating and more!
+Plus I’m also sharing a special offer for future life coach trainees who are wanting to team up for their coaching journey (at no extra cost!).